rob-luke/Neuroimaging.jl/docs/src/eeg/examples.md

 ## Visualise continuous EEG data

-It is also usefull to visualise the EEG data.
+It is also useful to visualise the EEG data.
 You can view a single channel or subset of channels by passing the string or strings you wish to plot.

 ```@example fileread